anirudt/shell-python/README.md

 This is an experimental shell implemented in Python.

 ## Features
-- Added directory wise history mapping [DONE]
+- Directory wise history mapping: This feature uses ``` readline ``` APIs to fulfil directory level history caching, which can be accessed by the overridden Ctrl+R reverse search key.
-    This feature uses ``` readline ``` APIs to fulfil directory level history caching, which can be accessed by the overridden Ctrl+R reverse search key.
+- All utilities from /bin, /usr/bin usable.

 ## Utilities
 ```